IgorMarques/laptop-1/README.md

 What it sets up
 ---------------

-* [CloudApp] for sharing screenshots and making an animated GIF from a video
-* [Cloud Foundry CLI] for command line access to 18F's Cloud Foundry-based application platform
-* [Flux] for adjusting your Mac's display color so you can sleep better
 * [GitHub for Mac] for setting up your SSH keys automatically
 * [Homebrew] for managing operating system libraries
 * [Homebrew Cask] for quickly installing Mac apps from the command line
 * [Homebrew Services] so you can easily stop, start, and restart services
-* [hub] for interacting with the GitHub API
 * [ImageMagick] for cropping and resizing images
 * [MySQL] for storing relational data
 * [Node.js] and [NPM], for running apps and installing JavaScript packages